Coordinate Masking Protocols

 raise ValueError("Coordinate batch cannot be empty.")

-# Deterministic jitter aligned to grid resolution
+# Deterministic snap aligned to grid resolution

 normalized = []